Artificial Intelligence Techniques for Next-Generation Mega Satellite Networks: Introduction

 In the past few years, we crossed pivotal milestones in the space game through the rise of pioneering private satellite networks (e.g., SpaceX, OneWeb, Amazon, etc.), in the satellite constellation design, operation, and research sectors.
 Current efforts to standardize next generation satellite networks are materializing, however many fundamental challenges remain~\cite{9275613}.
 These inherent challenges stem from the inherent characteristics of LEO satellites; their fast orbital motion, range of coverage, and changing topology when compared to conventional static geosynchronous satellites.

 Matching the demand for autonomously adaptive mechanisms with a rapidly changing radio environment, present in satellite networks, requires the synthesis of agile methods that are quick and dynamic enough to adapt at near-instant rates.
 Artificial intelligence (AI) techniques can transcend reactive optimization mechanisms, offering a proactive solution that is highly adaptable and technology aware.
-Unlike other conventional optimization techniques, AI-enabled next generation satellite networks are able to incorporate the heterogeneous human behavior to autonomously and optimally determine the necessary system configurations.
-With the aid of AI, satellite networks can now be equipped with the necessary tools to proactively engage with their radio environment to provide an enhanced quality-of-service (QoS).
+Unlike other conventional techniques, AI-enabled next generation satellite networks are able to learn nonlinear behaviors in an autonomous manner to optimally determine the necessary system configurations.
+With the aid of AI, satellite networks can now be equipped with the necessary tools to proactively interact with their radio environment to provide an enhanced quality-of-service (QoS).

 The main contribution of this article is a synopsis of AI techniques that enable the realization of fully autonomous and robust next generation massive LEO satellite networks.
-The article (i) outlines the fundamentals of massive satellite networks and their various unique features, (ii) details state-of-the-art AI techniques for channel forecasting, spectrum sensing, signal detection, inter-satellite and access network optimization, and network security in massive satellite networks, and (iii) highlights future paradigms for AI in next generation massive satellite networks.
+The article outlines the fundamentals of massive satellite networks and their various unique features, details state-of-the-art AI techniques for channel forecasting, spectrum sensing, signal detection, inter-satellite and access network optimization, and network security in massive satellite networks, and highlights future paradigms for AI in next generation massive satellite networks.